werdnakof/DatabaseNotes/10_-_Logging_and_Recovery.md

 		flush log

 ### Checkpointing with Undo Logging
-Disadvantage of this approach: we must scan the entire log Introduce a periodic checkpoint in the log
+Disadvantage of this approach: we must scan the entire log.
+Introduce a periodic checkpoint in the log
 - Before checkpoint, all transactions have committed or aborted
 - Only need search backwards through the log to the most recent checkpoint